jdm90/jdm-reactportfolio/README.md

 # Justin Miles - React Portfolio Page

-This my developer portfolio project that I am building with React and React Bootstrap.
+This my developer portfolio project that I am building with React.
+Some other tools that I am using include React Router, Bootstrap, React Bootstrap, Slick Carousel, and React Social Icons.

 # Getting Started with Create React App